 The Great Homunculus was a gimmick designed to mislead the public into thinking they had given birth to a symbol of their power, a saviour created in their own image.
 It was just another of the perverse phantasms spread abroad to do the bidding of the slaveholders.

 The pain and anguish involved in writing this material was immense.
 Just to wrestle the words from their moorings and make them do what they were told took superhuman effort.
 I dreaded thinking where it might end up.
 It was terrifying.
-While others deliberately tried to convey pre-set ideas and stories, I had no interest in such archaic nonsense.
+While better writers conveyed ideas and stories, I had no interest in such archaic nonsense.
 The pressure was tremendous.
-Some people could not sample the fruits of irony or imagination because to those who mythologised the fruits of the mind, they smelled like concrete thought which they were not.
+Some people could not sample the fruits of irony or imagination because to those who mythologised the fruits of the mind, they smelled like concrete thought.

-Like that poet we heard whose unabashed hatred of poetry was expressed in the Poetry Café said, words made to look or sound like genuine objects of concern were not poetic.
+Like that poet with an unabashed hatred of poetry in the Poetry Café said, words made to look or sound like genuine objects of concern were not poetic.
 Words were not meant to prescribe language as a mode of perception.
-Disinformation that was liberated from its origins may have emitted bliss or transmitted a capacity to relish bliss and imagination, but that was not “poetry” or “literature”.
-It was the only way to get the word out.
+This was the only way to get the word out.
 Nothing would be left to chance.

-All creatures appearing on N’s plate gained a new awareness and beheld themselves as alive: the goats and swine, the cows, the prancing horses, the dog-gods and so on.
+All creatures appearing on N’s plate gained a new awareness and beheld themselves as alive: the goats and swine, the cows, the prancing horses, the dog-gods.
 Hierarchies remained, yet from mineral to plant to animal to the being known as human, none were better or worse, none above or below the other.

 Metaphor and similitude were to be desecrated and abused for unknown ends.
 This was essential to revealing the mystery which organised itself as a living breathing creature nearer to good than evil but savage in unreason and appealing only to the rational mind in so far as it would reveal the great unknown.